VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 In some cases, the system must locate related aggregates.
-For example, an order aggregate may have a related registrations aggregate that holds details of the attendees assigned to specific seats.
+For example, an order aggregate may have a related registrations aggregate that holds details of the Attendees assigned to specific seats.
 In this scenario, the team decided to reuse the same aggregate id for the related pair of aggregates (the order and registration aggregates) in order to facilitate look-ups.